tdas/incubator-spark/docs/streaming-programming-guide.md

 First, we create a [StreamingContext](api/streaming/index.html#org.apache.spark.streaming.StreamingContext) object, which is the main entry point for all streaming functionality.
-Besides Spark's configuration, we specify that any DStream would be processed in 1 second batches.
+Besides Spark's configuration, we specify that any DStream will be processed in 1 second batches.

 {% highlight scala %}